drawwithcode/2019-group-07-1/README.md

 ![](https://i.imgur.com/v79oQAq.png)

 In the first page we have the main menu with three buttons: they have been designed differently from the title, to allow users to understand that they are of a different category: with one category you can interact (the one with red borders), while with the other one you can't (brown borders).
 In the “Write a poem” section, on the center you have a big parchment with nine empty lines with on the left a scheme of the "terza rima" which is clearly a sign for the user to type something, following the scheme.
 Then there’s a column of feathers that are as much as the number of the writers (maximum three for poem) and one of them is pointed out with a "YOU" written at the bottom to show the user when it's is his turn.
 In the gallery section instead you have all the poems, one for parchment, ordered in chronological time, to show a list of all the poems.
+There's also a tutorial to explain the user how the app works.
 To follow the style of La Divina Commedia we decided to use a handmade design with brown colors, as those used on 1200’s books.
 So all the drawings were made by hand using photoshop.
 The elements are clearly not innovative, because we were inspired by 1200s style, so we used a simple style for this reason, and also to facilitate the users on understanding the functioning of the site.